Simian Mobile Disco: 2018: Murmurations

-The duo's sixth album Murmurations was announced in February 2018 for release in May, alongside the premiere of its first single "Caught In A Wave".
+The duo's sixth album Murmurations was announced in February 2018 for release in May, alongside the premiere of its first single "Caught in a Wave".
 It is their first album since 2013's Live to be released on Wichita Recordings.
-The album was recorded in collaboration with The Deep Throat Choir, who were to join the band for the initial tour dates.
+The album was recorded in collaboration with the Deep Throat Choir, who were to join the band for the initial tour dates.
 In a statement announcing the album, Shaw comments: "Listening to them moving their voices around a tone, altering the timbre, making chords, was like working with an incredible new synthesiser."
 Bulgarian choir music, Cocteau Twins, Iannis Xenakis and Pauline Oliveros are noted as influences for the album.

 A tour planned for the album in June was cancelled after Shaw was diagnosed with AL amyloidosis.
 The group's Facebook stated that touring would be "put on hold for at least a few months" for Shaw's treatment.
 A planned performance in London went ahead with the proceeds going to amyloidosis research.
 The show was released as a live album on Bandcamp during the summer.

 2018–present: Hiatus and solo projects

 The duo have been on a 'temporary hiatus' since the Murmurations performance.

 Ford continued work as a producer on releases by Foals, Jessie Ware, Friendly Fires, Shame and Gorillaz.

 In September 2018, an album of remixes by Shaw based on the Murmurations album was released.
-This was followed by On Reflection, the debut album by Selling - a collaboration between Shaw and Gold Panda.
+This was followed by On Reflection, the debut album by Selling – a collaboration between Shaw and Gold Panda.

 In April 2019, Shaw announced a solo album, The Exquisite Cops, to be released in September following a series of fortnightly singles.
 In 2020, Shaw and Bas Grossfeldt released Klavier, an album based on samples of a Yamaha Disklavier.
 A new series of Shaw solo EPs created during COVID-19 lockdown, titled Sollbruchstelle, was released throughout 2021.

-Ford will release his debut solo album, The Hum, on Warp Records on May 12, 2023.
+Ford's debut solo album, The Hum, was released on May 12, 2023.